Girgias/php-rfcs/container-offset-behaviour.md

 The `array_key_exists()` function, and any objects mimicking array offsets, is also affected and would have the `resource` type removed from the union type for the `$key` parameter.

+Moreover, most code that expects resources as offsets already use an explicit `(int)` cast to suppress the warnings.

 ##### Emit warnings for invalid offset types on arrays

 Emit the following warnings when using invalid offsets on an array,